Strategy

 • 81% of service agents say they do not have new, advanced technology/tools to do their jobs

-Actually, after all these years and tons of technology, it more likely shows the job is undoable.
+Actually, after all these years and tons of technology, it is more likely to show the job is undoable.
 More precisely, the job might be more than educated people in a Western democracy want to do.

 The difference doesn’t matter because the last item, which is statistically almost tied, says that service agents don’t have the tools they need.